 Bedford, Massachusetts 01730-1433

-Albertus Magnus College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
-The Business Programs in the following degrees are accredited by the IACBE:
+Albertus Magnus College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+The business programs in the following degrees are accredited by the IACBE: